Newington Forest, Virginia

 Newington Forest is a census-designated place in Fairfax County, Virginia, United States.
 The population as of the 2010 census was 12,442.
 It is part of the Washington metropolitan area.
 It includes the Newington Forest subdivision and several nearby neighborhoods of southern Springfield and northern Lorton.

 Geography

 Newington Forest is located in southern Fairfax County.
 Its borders are Silver Brook and Rocky Branch to the south, Pohick Creek to the east, the Fairfax County Parkway (State Route 286) to the north, Hooes Road to the west, and Silverbrook Road to the southwest.
-Neighboring communities are Burke to the north, West Springfield at the northeast corner of Newington Forest, Newington to the east, Laurel Hill to the south, and Crosspointe and South Run to the west.
+Neighboring communities are Burke to the north, West Springfield at the northeastern corner of Newington Forest, Newington to the east, Laurel Hill to the south, and Crosspointe and South Run to the west.
 Pohick Road runs through the center of the CDP.
 Downtown Washington, D.C. is 19 mi to the northeast, and the city of Fairfax is 10 mi to the northwest.

 According to the U.S. Census Bureau, the Newington Forest CDP has a total area of 8.7 sqkm, of which 8.6 sqkm is land and 0.1 sqkm, or 1.36%, is water.

+Demographics

+Newington Forest was first listed as a census designated place in the 2010 U.S. census formed from parts of Lorton CDP and Newington CDP and additional area.